nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `delete INDEX`

 - Deletes the employee at the specified `INDEX`.
-- The index refers to the index number shown in the displayed person list.
+- The index refers to the index number shown in the displayed employee list.
 - The index **must be a positive integer** 1, 2, 3, …​

 Examples:

-- `list` followed by `delete 2` deletes the 2nd person in the address book.
+- `listemployees` followed by `delete 2` deletes the 2nd person in the address book.
 - `find Betsy` followed by `delete 1` deletes the 1st person in the results of the `find` command.

 Expected output: